elliotmangini/blog-python-notetaker/README.md

 audio_length = pygame.mixer.Sound(random_audio_file).get_length()
 ```

-Here we are grabbing a random audio file and that file's corresponding notes and then making a first note in that notes file with information on the instance of listening that has just begun.

-Below is our play function which prints to the console to make it obvious what is going on and attempts to loop the audio each time it finishes (though I don't think I was able to get that working!).
+Below is our play function which prints to the console and attempts to loop the audio each time it finishes (though I don't think I was able to get that working!).
 Along with a helper function that gets a timestamp from the audio playing and formats it for use in the notes.

 ```py
 def play_audio():